reenanfs/data-structures-and-algorithms/data-structures/linked-list/linked-list.md

 ## Time Complexity

-- Insertion at the Beginning: O(1)
+- Prepend - Insertion at the Beginning: O(1)
     - Inserting a node at the beginning of a linked list involves updating the head pointer, which takes constant time.

-- Insertion in the Middle: O(n)
+- Insert - Insertion in the Middle: O(n)
     - To insert a node at an arbitrary position in the linked list, you need to traverse the list until you reach the desired position.
 In the worst case, this requires visiting all n nodes, resulting in a linear time complexity.

-- Insertion at the End: O(n) or O(1) if the tail pointer is maintained
+- Append - Insertion at the End: O(n) or O(1) if the tail pointer is maintained
     - If the linked list maintains a tail pointer, inserting a node at the end can be done in constant time by updating the tail pointer.
 Otherwise, you need to traverse the entire list to reach the last node, resulting in a linear time complexity.

-- Deletion at the Beginning: O(1)
+- Shift - Deletion at the Beginning: O(1)
     - Deleting the first node involves updating the head pointer, which can be done in constant time.

-- Deletion in the Middle: O(n)
+- Remove - Deletion in the Middle: O(n)
     - Deleting a node from an arbitrary position requires traversing the list to find the node to be deleted.
 In the worst case, you may need to visit all n nodes, resulting in a linear time complexity.

-- Deletion at the End: O(n) or O(1) if the tail pointer is maintained
+- Pop - Deletion at the End: O(n) or O(1) if the tail pointer is maintained
     - Similar to insertion, deleting the last node can be done in constant time if the tail pointer is maintained.
 Otherwise, you need to traverse the list to update the second-to-last node's next pointer, resulting in a linear time complexity.

 - Traversal: O(n)